 13th - Amendment to the US Constitution that abolished slavery.

 3,953,760 - Estimated number of slaves in the United States in 1860.

 30.2 - Percentage of the population of Texas comprised of slaves, or "bondsmen," in 1860.

 500,000 - Estimated number of free blacks in the United States in 1860.
 According to Encyclopedia Britannica, about half were in the North and half were in the South.

 15 - States where it was legal to have slaves before the Civil War: Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Texas and Virginia.

 January 1, 1980 - Juneteenth became a state holiday in Texas, although it had been celebrated informally since 1865.

-4 - Consecutive years President Barack Obama has issued a statement to mark Juneteenth: 2009 - 2012.
+8 - Consecutive years during which Barack Obama, during his presidency, issued a statement to mark Juneteenth: 2009-2016.